emmanuel-bv/iotedge-iva-nano/README.md

 This sends a command to the device to update its DeepStream configuration file with these new properties and to restart DeepStream.
 If you were still streaming the output of the DeepStream application, this stream will be taken down as DeepStream will restart.

-Let's have a closer look at DeepStream configuration to see what has changed.
+Let's have a closer look at DeepStream configuration to see what has changed compared to the initial `Demo Mode` configuration which is copied [here](DemoModeDeepStreamConfiguration.txt).
 From your SSH client:

 1. Open an SSH connection with your Jetson Nano IP address.
 Username is `dlinano` and so is the default password.